‘We can have both’ law and order and racial justice, Biden says

 After months of protests and rioting across the country, Mr. Biden pushed back at criticism he was soft in his support for law enforcement, arguing that it was a false choice.

-“The country has been riled by incidents of excessive police force, heartbreaking cases of racial injustice, and lives needlessly and senselessly lost by peaceful protesters.
-By peaceful protestors giving voice to calls for justice.
-By examples of violence and looting and burning that cannot be tolerated,” he said during a speech in Gettysburg, Pennsylvania.
+“The country has been riled by incidents of excessive police force, heartbreaking cases of racial injustice, and lives needlessly and senselessly lost.
+By peaceful protesters giving voice to calls for justice.
+By examples of violence and looting and burning that cannot be tolerated,” he said in a speech delivered in Gettysburg, Pennsylvania.

 “I believe in law and order.
 I’ve never supported the defunding the police but I also believe that justice is real,” he added.
 “I cannot believe we have to choose between law and order racial justice in America.
 We can have both.
 This is a nation strong enough.”